Best Way to Reduce Credit Card Interest

 Avoid False Savings

 Consolidation loans or transfers fail when spending resumes on paid-down cards.
-Interest reduction without spending freeze doubles total debt.
+Interest reduction without spending freeze doubles total debt—you owe the consolidation plus new charges.
 Treat rate wins as runway for principal attack, not permission to spend.

 Hardship and Internal Programs

-Some issuers offer temporary rate reductions or payment plans after hardship events.
-These can cut daily accrual while you stabilize income—ask explicitly and get terms in writing.
+Some issuers offer temporary rate reductions or payment plans after hardship events—job loss, medical crisis, natural disaster.
+These can cut daily accrual while you stabilize income.
+Ask explicitly and get terms in writing.
 Programs are not forgiveness; they buy structured time to pair with a fixed payoff amount once the promo rate ends.

 Autopay and Due-Date Discipline

 Late fees and penalty APR destroy rate-reduction wins.
+Penalty APR can exceed 29% and apply to existing balances on many agreements.
 Autopay at least minimums on every open card while you concentrate extras on one target.
 Paying early in the cycle can trim average daily balance on daily-accrual cards—a secondary savings lever after APR cuts and principal focus.

 Stack Tactics, Measure Savings